 Without search engines, the internet would be one big pile of mush.
 Content left, right and center, but nothing tangible to point you in the correct direction.
 Google made itself incalculably valuable when it become the cartographer of the internet, and we just can’t thank them enough.

 In the years since Google’s domination there have been other search engines: Yahoo!, MSN, Ask Jeeves…the list goes on and on.
 There are still plenty of other search engines out there right now.
-Google has the clear lion’s share with, but that number has declined over the last couple years.
+Google has the clear lion’s share with roughly 64% of all internet traffic going its way, but that number has declined over the last couple years.

 This decline is due to the rise of other search engines in the mainstream, niche engines, and engines outside the U.S., all of which account for the rest of the world’s traffic.

 The big three in the U.S. are Google, Bing, and Yahoo!!
-There are many others, and countries like China have their own market dominant search engines (, for instance).
+There are many others, and countries like China have their own market dominant search engines (Baidu, for instance).

 In the land of internet, search is still the key metric and being battled over fiercely.
 Why?